ZTF SN Ia DR2: Overview: Introduction

-It is generally accepted that a SN~Ia is the transient event resulting from the thermonuclear-explosion of a carbon-oxygen white dwarf \citep{whelan73,iben1984, nugent2011}, triggered by accreting material from a companion star in a binary system \citep{liu2023}.
+It is generally accepted that an SN~Ia is the transient event resulting from the thermonuclear explosion of a carbon-oxygen white dwarf \citep{whelan73,iben1984, nugent2011}, triggered by accreting material from a companion star in a binary system \citep{liu2023}.
 However, the nature of the companion star (another white dwarf, main-sequence star, etc.) and the explosion mechanism (at or below the Chandrasekhar mass limit) is still unclear and no single picture has emerged \citep{maoz2014}.
-In recent years, sample studies of SNe Ia have been used, as they provide a population-wide approach to probe various aspects of SNe Ia physics \citep[e.g.][]{maguire2014,silverman2015,papadogiannakis2019,tucker2020,desai2023}.
-However, these analyses are so far limited by small-number statistics and/or survey design (e.g., coverage, cadence, depth).
+In recent years, sample studies of SNe Ia have been used, as they provide a population-wide approach to probe various aspects of SNe Ia physics \citep[e.g.][]{maguire2014,silverman2015,papadogiannakis2019,tucker2020,desai2024}.
+However, these analyses are so far limited by small-number statistics and/or survey design (e.g., coverage, cadence, and depth).
 The astrophysical origin of SNe~Ia, and their homogeneity, are consequently still highly debated \citep{jha2019}.
 Additional data, notably spectroscopic and close to the explosion epoch, would be valuable to discriminate competitive models \citep[e.g.,][and references there in]{deckers2022}.
 Nonetheless, understanding the SN~Ia mechanism is not an actual requirement for SN cosmology, as long as the astrophysical dependencies can be controlled below the statistical uncertainties.
 But, without a better grasp on the actual SN~Ia astrophysics, such an assertion is difficult.

-Since the mid-90s, the success of SN cosmology emerged from our ability to standardize their brightness from a natural scatter of $\sim0.40\,\mathrm{mag}$ down to $\sim0.15\,\mathrm{mag}$ by exploiting two empirical linear relations that correlate the SN~Ia's stretch and color, derived from their light-curve, to their absolute peak brightness \citep{riess1996,tripp1998,guy2010}.
-A $\sim0.15\,\mathrm{mag}$ scatter, i.e., 7\% precision in distance, makes it one of the most precise standard candles in astrophysics.
+Since the mid-90s, the success of SN cosmology has emerged from our ability to standardize their brightness from a natural scatter of $\sim0.40\,\mathrm{mag}$ down to $\sim0.15\,\mathrm{mag}$ by exploiting two empirical linear relations that correlate the SN~Ia's stretch and color, derived from their light curve, with their absolute peak brightness \citep{riess1996,tripp1998,guy2010}.
+A scatter of $\sim0.15\,\mathrm{mag}$ — that is, 7\% precision in distance — makes it one of the most precise standard candles in astrophysics.
 However, only half of this variance can be explained by measurement or light curve modeling errors.
-Thus, to further control any unexplained astrophysical dependency in SN~Ia distances, the correlation between the SN properties and that of their host environments have been extensively studied over the past decade.
+Thus, to further control any unexplained astrophysical dependency in SN~Ia distances, the correlations between the SN properties and those of their host environments have been extensively studied over the past decade.